 CAA is no threat to Muslims: Rajinikanth

-Chennai, Feb 05: The south superstar-turned-politician Rajinikanth while speaking of the contentious Citizenship Amendment Act (CAA) on Wednesday has said that the new citizenship law is no threat to Muslims, and if any Muslim face trouble then he will be the first person to raise voice for them.
+Chennai, Feb 05: The south superstar-turned-politician Rajinikanth while speaking of the contentious Citizenship Amendment Act (CAA) on Wednesday has said that the new citizenship law is no threat to Muslims, and if any Muslim faces trouble then he will be the first person to raise voice for them.

-The Talaiva of south film industry's political debut has been anticipated for some time and is expected before the Tamil Nadu election next year.
+The Thalaiva of south film industry's political debut has been anticipated for some time and is expected before the Tamil Nadu election next year.

 On Wednesday, he urged students to hold protests against CAA and NRC only after analysing the subjects and discussing with their professors.